Massage for Baby

 Daily is ideal.
 Our clients find that incorporating this practice after bath time makes for a healthy routine.

-What ingredients are used in this baby oil blend?
+What ingredients are in this baby oil blend?

-Our Bee Inspired ® Baby Oil is a completely plant-based hand-blended oil.
-The plant oils selected would not be available if it were not for the honeybee.
-This formula is 90% organic and contains organic sunflower oil, organic jojoba oil and apricot kernel oil along with essential oil of Bulgarian lavender.
+Our Bee Inspired ® Baby Oil is entirely plant-based.
+The plant oils selected are available thanks to the honeybee.
+This formula is 90% organic and contains organic sunflower oil, organic jojoba oil, and apricot kernel oil along with essential oil of Bulgarian lavender.

-If your baby or toddler has very sensitive skin, it is a good idea to perform a test on their skin before applying any new product.
-Dab a small amount of product on the back of his or her hand and check for any skin reaction.
+If your baby or toddler has susceptible skin, it is a good idea to perform a test on their skin before applying any new product.
+Dab a small amount of product on the skin and check for a reaction.

 How do I do it?

 A baby’s environment is so important.
-A newborn’s sight is not quite yet developed and by creating a soothing environment with a hint of lavender in the air and calming piano music playing can do wonders for baby and parent.
+A newborn’s sight is not fully developed, creating a soothing atmosphere with a hint of lavender in the air, and calming piano music playing can do wonders for baby and parent.

-Make sure the room is warm, blankets are soft and lighting is dimmed.
+Make sure the room is warm, the blankets are soft, and dim the lighting.
 Begin when your baby is in a quiet alert state, not when your baby is too sleepy or after a feeding.

 Verbally or non-verbally (body language, facial expressions, eye contact) ask for your baby’s permission before beginning the massage.
-This successful communication to gain permission establishes positive boundaries, shows respect for your baby and fosters empowerment.
+This successful communication to gain approval establishes definite boundaries, shows respect for your baby, and fosters empowerment.
 Undress your little one down to the diaper and lay baby on back in front of you.

 Start with a gentle stroke from head to toe with no oil to say ”hello” while you keep continuous eye contact.
 Watch for your baby’s comfort level communication through their body’s response to this action.
 If they stiffen, curl away, or get agitated during the session, move to another body part, adjust your pressure, or conclude for the day.
 Honor their wishes.

-—Starting at the sternum (breastbone) with both hands make a heart shape from sternum to shoulders and down to the base of the ribs coming together.
+—Starting at the sternum (breastbone) with both hands make a heart shape.
+From sternum to shoulders to the base of the ribs coming together.
 Go slow and with loving intent.

-—With the outer edge of your right pinky finger tracing the ribs, move with both hands in a clockwise direction making a circle from the ribs to the hips.
+—With the outer edge of your right pinky finger tracing the ribs, move with both hands in a clockwise direction making a circle from the rib bones to the hips.
 This stroke promotes healthy digestion.